ikheetbas/Verhalen/README.md

     docker -D run hello-world
     ```

+1. Check Docker permissions

+   Docker needs access to the folder where the Resource Manager will be installed.
+This is easiest done by opening
+   the Docker desktop application and accept permission request for the (parent) folder where the Resource Manager
+   application will be installed.
 1. Create Docker group and add your (computer) user to this group

     With adding your computer user to the docker group you don't have to run Docker as root.